phazelift/words.js/README.md

 **Words.prototype.startsWith**
 > `<boolean> startsWith( <string>/<number> string )`

-> Returns true only if the internal string/array starts with string
+> Returns true only if this.words starts with string

 ```javascript
 var words= new Words( 'is this a start or an end?' );